 Ocean habitats help mitigate climate change.
 Better conservation of these habitats, which also support mangroves, salt marshes, and seagrass meadows store some of this “blue carbon”.
 However, this vegetation is being rapidly cleared for agriculture, aquaculture, and other forms of coastal development.
 Better conserving these habitats, which also support fish and protect the coasts from storms, holds the promise of reducing greenhouse gas emissions.

 Sea level rise is one of the clearest ways that global warming brings its impacts right to our cities and homes.
-For coastal American cities with populations above 50,000 people, about nine percent of the land lies below 3.3 feet in elevation – and scientists expect about one 3 feet or more of sea level rise this century.
+For coastal American cities with populations above 50,000 people, about nine percent of the land lies below 3.3 feet in elevation – and scientists expect about 3 feet or more of sea level rise this century.
 About 36 percent of the land lies below 20 feet – and scientists expect enough global warming this century to potentially commit us to a 20 feet sea level rise over the next centuries.
 Though the ice sheets of Greenland and Antarctica take time to respond to warming temperatures, these expansive ice fields are losing mass at an accelerating pace.
 Watch how Savannah, Georgia may change with sea level rise.

 There are two main reasons why sea level is rising as the world gets warmer.
 First, as ice sheets and glaciers melt they send ice and water pouring into the oceans.
 Second, like most substances water expands as it heats up — and as greenhouse gases warm the atmosphere, some of that heat is slowly warming the oceans as well.